-If you do not have health insurance, your representative will assist you with financial arrangement including applying for financial aid (CICP).
+If you do not have health insurance, your representative will assist you with financial arrangements including applying for financial aid (CICP).
 Presently, there is a program available, which can help qualifying patients with part of their hospital bill.
 For more information, contact the Business Office at 719-587-6364.
 The Self-Pay Discount (20%) is automatically applied when the charges are applied to uninsured account balances.
 Patients who are able to pay in full for their services within 30 days of billing may be eligible for a 40% prompt-pay discount.
 To view some costs for common procedures, click here.
 To view the chargemaster, click here.

 Your Hospital Bill

 The hospital is responsible for submitting bills to your insurance company and will do everything possible to expedite your claim.
-But you should remember that your policy is a contract between you and your insurance company and you have the final responsibility for payment of your hospital bill.
+You should remember that your policy is a contract between you and your insurance company and you have the final responsibility for payment of your hospital bill.
 The American Hospital Association distributed this consumer guide to avoid surprise bills.

 Your bill reflects all of the services you receive during your stay.
 Charges fall into two categories: a basic daily rate, which includes your room, meals, nursing care, housekeeping, telephone and television; and charges for special services, which include items your physician orders for you such as x-rays or laboratory tests.